-Plastic water bottles are a common feature in urban life in the Middle East.
+Plastic water bottles are a common feature in urban life.
 The availability of water bottles is common and the cost is affordable by all sections of the society due to which its use and misuse has increased manifolds with time.
 People also provide it for free in mosques and other public locations.
 It is because of its easy availability that people misuse this resource considering it free, taking a bottle, sipping it, consuming partly and leaving it at the venue or throwing it in garbage bins.

 The Way Forward